massimobonanni/mslearn-azure-developer/instructions/azure-functions/01-functions-create-vscode-http.md

     | Prompt | Action |
     |--|--|
-    | Select the folder that will contain your function projects | Select **Browse...** to select a folder for you app.
+    | Select the folder that will contain your function project | Select **Browse...** to select a folder for your app.
     | Select a language | Select **C#**. |
     | Select a .NET runtime | Select **.NET 8.0 Isolated** |
     | Select a template for your project's first function | Select **HTTP trigger**.<sup>1</sup> |